gregfoletta/articles.foletta.org/content/post/2020-06-15-afl-payouts-at-halftime.markdown

 # A tibble: 4 x 5
   term              estimate std.error statistic   p.value
   <chr>                <dbl>     <dbl>     <dbl>     <dbl>
-1 (Intercept)        0.00621   0.0393      0.158 8.75e-  1
+1 (Intercept)        0.0618    0.0394      1.57  1.16e-  1
-2 HT.Diff           -0.0845    0.00251   -33.6   4.40e-248
+2 HT.Diff           -0.0846    0.00252   -33.6   5.84e-248
-3 LeagueVFL          0.0319    0.0487      0.654 5.13e-  1
+3 LeagueVFL         -0.0287    0.0488     -0.589 5.56e-  1
-4 HT.Diff:LeagueVFL -0.00810   0.00330    -2.45  1.42e-  2
+4 HT.Diff:LeagueVFL -0.00865   0.00331    -2.61  9.01e-  3
 ```

-* The intercept ($\beta_0$) tells us the log-odds of winning in the AFL with a halftime differential of zero.
+* The intercept (\\(\beta_0\\)) tells us the log-odds of winning in the AFL with a halftime differential of zero.
-* `HT.Diff` ($\beta_0$) is the change in log-odds of a win in the AFL for every one point of halftime differential.
+* `HT.Diff` (\\(\beta_0\\)) is the change in log-odds of a win in the AFL for every one point of halftime differential.
-* `LeagueVFL` ($\beta_1$) tells us the *difference* in log-odds of winning with a differential of zero in the VFL as compared to the AFL.
+* `LeagueVFL` (\\(\beta_1\\)) tells us the *difference* in log-odds of winning with a differential of zero in the VFL as compared to the AFL.
-* `HT.Diff:LeagueVFL` ($\beta_3$) is the difference in the change in log-odds of a win for every one point of halftime differential in the VFL.
+* `HT.Diff:LeagueVFL` (\\(\beta_3\\)) is the difference in the change in log-odds of a win for every one point of halftime differential in the VFL.

-Moving across to the p-values, if we assume a standard significance value of \(\alpha = 0.05\), then the halftime difference is highly significant, and that there is a slight significance between the change in log-odds per halftime differential between the VFL and the AFL.
+Looking at the p-values, if we assume a standard significance value of \\(\alpha = 0.05\\), then the halftime difference is highly significant, and that there is a slight significance between the change in log-odds per halftime differential between the VFL and the AFL.

 The intercepts of the VFL and AFL league aren't statistically significant, and we we would expect this.
-They are associated with a halftime difference of zero, and we should expect the resulting log-odds to be 0 (i.e the ods are \(e^0 = 1\) or 1:1).
+They are associated with a halftime difference of zero, and we should expect the resulting log-odds to be 0 (i.e the ods are \\(e^0 = 1\\) or 1:1).
 Any shift towards a win or loss at the intercept should be purely due to statistical chance.

 We're building this model in order to *predict* the results, not in order to *explain* how each variable affects the outcome.
 As such, the statistical significance of each predictor isn't very relevant to us.
 But it does raise a question: should we include the statistically insignificant predictors in our model or not?